elmtree-askmo/cloudcannon-app/content/posts/how-can-flashcards-help-me-prepare-for-a-test.md

 _schema: default
 date: 2024-06-07T12:00:00Z
 title: How can flashcards help me prepare for a test?
+article_title: How can flashcards help me prepare for a test?
 description: >-
   Flashcards are an effective test preparation method, and QuickTakes now offers them on app and web!